core-go/io/README.md

 - File Stream Reader
 - Implement ETL process for Data Processing, Business Intelligence

+- You can refer to [ETL Tool Programming vs Traditional Programming](https://www.linkedin.com/pulse/etl-tool-programming-vs-traditional-duc-nguyen-jb2gc) and [Data Processing](https://www.linkedin.com/pulse/data-processing-golang-nodejs-duc-nguyen-wv33c) at my [Linked In](https://vn.linkedin.com/in/duc-nguyen-437240239?trk=article-ssr-frontend-pulse_publisher-author-card) for more details.

 ## ETL (Extract-Transform-Load)
 Extract-Transform-Load (ETL) is a data integration process involving the extraction of data from various sources, transformation into a suitable format, and loading into a target database or data warehouse.
 - Extracting data from various sources.